amrimuf/hompimGov/README.md

 5. Generate an application key: `php artisan key:generate`
 6. Set up your database connection in the `.env` file
 7. Run database migrations and seeders: `php artisan migrate --seed`
-8. Create a symbolic link: `php artisan storage:link`
+8. Create a symbolic link: `php artisan storage:link`.
+This command creates a symbolic link in the public directory of the application that points to the storage/app/public directory.
 9. Compile your assets: `npm run dev`
 10. Start the development server: `php artisan serve`